U.S. stocks, dollar sluggish, all eyes on Fed meet this week - Up News Info

 Article content

-In the United States, investors will closely parse comments by Federal Reserve Chair Jerome Powell on how the central bank will start tapering its asset purchases and any remarks he might make about the future of interest rates.
+In the United States, investors will closely parse comments by Federal Reserve Chair Jerome Powell on Wednesday after a two-day policy meeting for clues on how the central bank will start tapering its asset purchases, its assessment of inflation risks, and the future of interest rates.

-“Powell will likely highlight that the recovery is on track but COVID remains a key downside risk,” analysts at Bank of America said in a note, adding that he will probably signal that any details about the Fed’s tapering of asset purchases will be revealed in future meetings.
+“Powell will likely highlight that the recovery is on track but COVID remains a key downside risk,” analysts at Bank of America said, adding that details about the Fed’s tapering of asset purchases would probably be revealed in future meetings.

 Advertisement